-(2) Representation.

-- (i) An individual may appear on his own behalf or be represented by a person possessing the requisite technical education, training or experience.
+- (1) Burden of proof.
+The petitioner shall have the burden of proof on all issues except fraud. - (2) Representation. - (i) An individual may appear on his own behalf or be represented by a person possessing the requisite technical education, training or experience.
 There is no requirement that a petitioner be represented before the Board by an attorney or certified public accountant.
 A petitioner's representative shall be authorized in writing to represent the petitioner.
 A letter signed by the petitioner, or a listing as a representative on the face of the petition signed by the petitioner will be accepted as authorization for representation.
-An authorization continues until the Board is notified in writing by the petitioner that the authorization is rescinded. - (ii) Only an attorney-at-law representing a petitioner, or the petitioner acting without representation before the Board, shall be permitted to raise or make a legal argument at a hearing before the Board.

-- (iii) A notice or other written communication to the petitioner shall be given to the petitioner's authorized representative, and shall have the same force and effect as if given to the petitioner directly.
-Action before the Board taken by petitioner's authorized representative shall have the same force and effect as if taken by the petitioner. - (3) Consolidation.
-The Board may, upon its own motion or the request of a petitioner, consolidate or sever two or more proceedings at its discretion.
+An authorization continues until the Board is notified in writing by the petitioner that the authorization is rescinded. - (ii) Only an attorney-at-law representing a petitioner, or the petitioner acting without representation before the Board, shall be permitted to raise or make a legal argument at a hearing before the Board. - (iii) A notice or other written communication to the petitioner shall be given to the petitioner's authorized representative, and shall have the same force and effect as if given to the petitioner directly.
+Action before the Board taken by petitioner's authorized representative shall have the same force and effect as if taken by the petitioner.

+(3) Consolidation or severance.
+Two or more proceedings may be consolidated or severed by the Board at its discretion.